 What do you have to do on a daily basis?
-Get up, clean up, get dressed, eat, get informed, get inspired.
+Get up, clean up, dress, eat, become informed, gain inspiration.
 What impedes you, annoys you, frustrates you?
 What is your approach to dining?
 Do you enjoy the preparation of meals for its own sake?
 Do you have animals, play sports, work out, have hobbies?
-Do you have special furniture, artwork, antiques, or collectibles?
+Do you have special furniture, artwork, antiques, or collectables?
 These are the types of questions to ask for making smart design decisions that will enhance your lifestyle.

 Consider present, near future, and long-term time frames.
 With a little forethought, a well-designed home that takes into account your needs over time can serve you well for many years through life’s transitions.
 Who do you need to accommodate in your home now?
 Will that dynamic change?
 How frequently do you have over-night visitors?
 Do budget considerations require a multi-phased project?